neural-reckoning/temporal-shd/README.md

 git clone https://github.com/neural-reckoning/temporal-shd.git
 ```
 You could follow the timingshdLoad.ipynb to download the temporal SHD/SSC, and you can directly load the dataset via create_dataloaders, which is based on the PyTorch framework.

+You could follow the code in the `code/` directory to reproduce the experimental training and evaluation results reported in this work.

 ## Download

 You can directly download the dataset from Zenodo: